jdegene/ArcGIS-scripts/README.md

 *Date: 2013*

 Calculates the sum of pixels for many rasters.
 Specifically written to handle rasters by months and years

+### ReclassRasters.py

+*Date: 2012*

+Small script that reclassifies all rasters in a folder by a Conditional statement

 ### Seasonal_Means.py